ONSdigital/dp-net/awsauth/README.md

 the [AWS SDK V4 signer method `Sign`](https://docs.aws.amazon.com/sdk-for-go/api/aws/signer/v4/#Signer.Sign).

 ### Updates from v2 to v3:

 In v3, the context has been added as input to both the roundtripper and signer functions.
-When creating a signer, you can now pass a context.Context to the NewAwsSigner function to provide better request management, especially in environments where request-specific context (e.g., cancellation, deadlines) is required.
+When creating a signer, you now pass a context.Context to the NewAwsSigner function to provide better request management, especially in environments where request-specific context (e.g., cancellation, deadlines) is required.

 1) **Environment Provider** will attempt to retrieve credentials from `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` set on the environment.